sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 Bike Rental Prediction
 ======================

-This workflow reads in a dataset.
-It then predicts the number of bikes to be rented in any given hour.
+This workflow reads in a dataset and then it predicts the number of bikes to be rented in any given hour.

 Workflow
 -------

-Below is the workflow.
-It does the following:
+The below workflow:

 * Reads data from a sample dataset.
 * Extracts hour from time using datatype timestamp.
 * Calculates Count to datatype double.
 * Assembles features for modelling.
-* Calculates vectorindexer.
+* Calculates VectorIndexer.
-* Splits it.
+* Splits the dataset.
-* GBTRegression.
+* Uses GBTRegression Node.
-* Prediction.
+* Makes prediction on future data.
-* RegressionEvaluator.
+* Uses RegressionEvaluator Node.

 .. figure:: ../../_assets/tutorials/machine-learning/bike-rental-prediction/1.png
    :alt: Bike Rental Prediction